ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Some cards will also have subtypes.
 Substyles do not have any universal rules significance unless otherwise noted.
 Here are some that do matter:
 - Weapon - Weapons can be played on their own or on top of an allied unit already on the battlefield (chosen as a target as you play the weapon card).
 Only one weapon can be on a board space at a time.
 If an allied weapon without a wielder is on the battlefield and an allied unit arrives, the unit arrives equipped to the weapon.
 Weapons have 2 text box sections, the top one describes the abilities of the weapon itself, and the bottom one indicates what abilities and stats are given to any unit equipped with the weapon.
 If a unit equipped with a weapon departs, the weapon stays in battlefield.
 If the weapon departs with the unit still in battlefield, the unit takes damage equal to the health buff on the weapon.
+- Scheme - Schemes cannot be played normally.
+Instead, at slow speed (with intermezzo), you may plan a scheme by paying 2 energy and putting the scheme card from your hand directly onto the battlefield face down (does not use the horizon).
+Schemes arrive face down with 3 health as items, and you may play schemes for their normal costs from this face down state (when played they go to the horizon as though they were played from your hand).
+Every scheme has a condition in the top half of it's text/description box, and you may only play the scheme while the condition is met.
+	- If you summon a scheme (via another effect), it summons as though you are summoning a regular spell.
+	- If you plan a scheme from a zone/context where it is face up, it is planned face up instead of face down (in paper use a counter to track that it is planned)
+	- You can plan a scheme from any zone you could play the scheme from (for example if it is cached), however after paying the 2 energy plan cost, instead of planning it directly, recall the scheme, then plan any scheme from your hand.

 ---
 ## Playing Cards & the horizon